ttkorhonen/e3pages/docs/design/3_wrappers.md

 └── tools                       # additional tools or utilities
 ```

+* `configure/CONFIG_MODULE`: The file that defines project
+  name, version, and that lists dependencies.

+* `configure/RELEASE`: Where the build environment and installation
+  target is defined.

+* `{MODULE}.Makefile`: The build project definitions; source
+  files, includes, database files, etc.

 In the above output, `${MODULE}` is the name of the EPICS
 module(/application/library).
 For community modules that are version controlled
 with git, this would be a *git submodule*.
 For ESS-specific modules, it can be a